 No…it’s not the self-help books

 The problem is that you read scores or even hundreds of books, seeing yourself in every story or example in those books.
 You feel an incredible closeness with the authors.
 Wow!
 I’m not the only victim here?

-But do you take one single action step recommended by the author?
+But do you take one single action step recommended by the authors?

 The answer is usually a big, fat “NO!”
 You apply nothing.

 That is a problem in itself.
-But even if you had applied everything you read, you might still not get the results you want, until you fix the #1 barrier stopping your self-development.
+But even if you had applied everything you read, you might still not get the results you want, until you fix that #1 barrier stopping your self development.